Esri/calcite-web/docs/source/guides/code/css.md

 >All code in any code base should look like a single person typed it, no matter how many people contributed. - The Golden Rule

 Below is an effort to standardize the syntax used in all projects.
 The hope is to make these decisions easy, and keep codebases clean and sensible.
-This stylguide is a fork of [mdo's html and css guide](https://github.com/mdo/code-guide) with some minor adjustments.
+This styleguide is a fork of [mdo's html and css guide](https://github.com/mdo/code-guide) with some minor adjustments.

 ## General Guidelines